Edward Cayley: Career

 After graduating from Oxford, Cayley took up residence in North Yorkshire where he engaged in farming.
-He also undertook studies in history, economics, and philosophy to supplement his "dead language" formal education.
-Caley became a "barrister-at-law" with membership in the Inner Temple.
+He also undertook studies in history, economics, and philosophy to supplement his formal education in 'dead languages'".
+Cayley became a "barrister-at-law" and joined the Inner Temple.
 As a magistrate and barrister, his doors were always open for counsel.
 He promoted the Yorkshire and other agricultural societies as a speaker and writer.
 Thus, Cayley became well-known and highly respected by the farmers of his district, so much so that they called on him to represent them in Parliament.
-At the 1832 general election he stood for election in the two-member county constituency of North Riding of Yorkshire as an independent of Liberal sympathies and a friend of the interests of small agriculturalists, 'unassisted by the aristocracy on either side' and was elected a member of parliament, behind William Duncombe a Tory with major landholdings in the Riding, but ahead of John Charles Ramsden a former Whig MP for Yorkshire who had the support of the Whigs but was a West Riding industrialist.
+At the 1832 general election he stood for election in the two-member county constituency of North Riding of Yorkshire as an independent of Liberal sympathies and a friend of the interests of small agriculturalists, 'unassisted by the aristocracy on either side' and was elected a Member of Parliament, behind William Duncombe a Tory with major landholdings in the Riding, but ahead of John Charles Ramsden a former Whig MP for Yorkshire who had the support of the Whigs but was a West Riding industrialist.
 Cayley held the seat until his death in 1862, at the age of 59.